Fiat Panda hatchback

 Reliability & safety

-Fiat's reputation for reliability hasn’t been the best in the UK for quite a long time, but since the introduction of the popular Fiat 500 city car, Fiat has begun to strike back.
-The previous model Panda came a lowly 87th out of 100 in the 2012 Driver Power customer satisfaction survey, with Fiat placing last overall.
-The current Panda shares a lot of mechanicals and parts with the 500, so should prove far less of a liability than ever before.
-Inside and out, build quality is much improved and it comes with four airbags, ABS with brake assist, rear headlights, ISOFIX child seat anchor points and daytime running lights, all fitted as standard.
-It's worth noting that it secured four out of five possible stars in the Euro NCAP crash safety tests, getting 82 per cent for adult safety but a woeful 43 per cent for safety assist equipment.
+Inside and out, build quality is much better and it comes fitted with four airbags, ABS with brake assist, rear headlights, ISOFIX child seat anchor points and daytime running lights, all fitted as standard.
+However, you should be aware that it only scored four out of five possible stars in the Euro NCAP crash safety tests, getting 82 per cent for adult safety but a woeful 43 per cent for safety assist equipment.

 Engines, drive & performance

-The old Panda used to bounce about all over the place on bumpy roads, so it's great to discover that the new Panda is much more capable and easy to drive.
-The improved suspension settings have also sharpened up the handling and cut down the amount of body roll when driving around corners.
-The TwinAir petrol engines are pretty nippy and responsive (giving the range's top speed of 110mph), which suits the Panda, given its natural home zipping around city streets.
-It also has an Eco mode to increase fuel economy.
-However, all the engines on offer struggle to keep up with the faster traffic on the motorway.
-You get to choose between the 84bhp 900cc TwinAir petrol, a 69bhp 1.2-litre petrol and a 75bhp 1.3-litre diesel engine, which all come with a five-speed manual gearbox.
-They go from 0-62mph in 14.2, 12.8 and 11.2 seconds, respectively.
+This Panda is for more capable and easy to drive than Pandas of old, which used to bounce around lots, making the ride uncomfortable.
+The handling has been sharpened by the better suspension settings and body roll has dramatically reduced when driving through corners.
+The TwinAir petrol engines are nicely responsive, which suits the Panda, given its natural environment is city streets.
+There's also an Eco mode to improve fuel economy.
+However, all the engines on offer feel out of their depth and underpowered when driven on the motorway.
+There's an 84bhp 900cc TwinAir petrol, a 69bhp 1.2-litre petrol and a 75bhp 1.3-litre diesel engine, all of which come fitted with a five-speed manual gearbox.
+They accelerate from 0-62mph in 14.2, 12.8 and 11.2 seconds, respectively.

 Price, value for money & options

-The Panda is cheap to buy, simple.
-But there's always a flip side to rock bottom prices, so, the entry-level Pop spec doesn’t have air-conditioning or the rugged roof bars that are available further up the range.
-Pops do come with 14-inch steel wheels, electric front windows and an MP3-compatible CD player, however.
-Mid-range Easy cars are fitted with the roof rails and air-con, plus remote central locking, and rear head restraints.
-Matters improve further in the top-spec Lounge models, adding heated door mirrors, while also looking better thanks to 15-inch alloy wheels, front fog lights and body-coloured wing mirrors and door handles coming as standard.
-For more cash, all models can be fitted with split-folding rear seats (for £50) and a leather steering wheel and gear knob (for £105) as optional extras.
+The Panda is cheap but the budget price means the entry-level Pop doesn’t get air-conditioning or the rugged roof bars available on specifications further up the range.
+The Pop cars do come with 14-inch steel wheels, electric front windows and an MP3-compatible CD player, though, while mid-range Easy cars add roof rails and air-con, plus remote central locking and rear head restraints.
+Once you get to the top-spec Lounge, equipment levels are better, with heated door mirrors, 15-inch alloy wheels, front fog lights, and body-coloured wing mirrors and door handles as standard.
+For more money, optional extras include split-folding rear seats (for £50) and a leather steering wheel and gear knob (for £105) as optional extras.